How can I get support through social prescribing?

-There are different models for how social prescribing works in practice, but typically, a young person is identified as requiring support by a health professional or someone at their school or in their community.
-They could then be referred to a Social Prescribing Link Worker (sometimes known as a social prescriber), who gets to know them and helps them develop a personalised plan to improve their health and wellbeing.
+There are different ways that social prescribing works in practice, but typically, a young person is identified as requiring support by a GP, health professional or someone at their school or in their community.

 What is the evidence for children and young people’s social prescribing?

 While social prescribing has historically been more focused on adults, there is growing evidence for its impact specifically on children and young people.
-Our evidence review suggested that social prescribing can:
+Our 2023 evidence review suggested that social prescribing can:

 -